richafnu/Viva/Viva/glint/setup/create-employee-attribute-template.md

 These extensions are supported for files exported by your HRIS system:

 - .csv for files with a comma delimiter and UTF-8 encoding
+  - Viva Glint accepts UTF-8 and UTF-8 with BOM encoding
 - .xlsx for files in Microsoft Excel format with a single tab of data

 The first page of the template contains instructions for building your own template.
 Follow the guidance on the instruction page, the following tabs, and in the following table to set up your template.